Managing databases in Managed Service for PostgreSQL

 Warning

-Deletion protection only applies at specific DB level.
-Deleting a cluster will delete all DBs, including those protected from deletion.
+Deletion protection only applies to individual databases.
+Deleting a cluster will permanently remove all its databases, including those with deletion protection.

 Deleting a database